 September is a great time to come out and enjoy all of nature’s colours.
-The goldenrod is in bloom, and the vibrant purple blooms of cylindrical blazing star dot the dunes along Lakeshore Ave.
+The goldenrod is in bloom, and the vibrant purple blooms of cylindrical blazing star dot the dunes along Lakeshore Avenue.
 You may even see the black and orange wings of a monarch butterfly as it stops to feed on one of these colourful flowers.

 This month is migration season for these amazing insects.
 In late August monarchs east of the Rocky Mountains begin a southerly journey which will take them over 3,000 km to the mountains of Mexico.
 They can often be seen flying in large groups, feeding on nectar rich flowers along the way until they reach the exact same winter roosts used by countless generations of Monarchs before them.